ghost-goblin/CySA/part1.md

 - Session hijacking
 - Rootkit
 - Cross-site scripting (XSS)
+     + An attacker embeds scripting commands on the website which can be executed by an unsuspecting user
      ```js
      // Inside of input field the following command will help find XSS by creating a simple alert
      <script>alert(1)</script>